Onit Documentation

 Creating a Sibling Relationship

-Many times, different transactions in your apps will be related to each other from a business perspective.
-By creating a sibling relationship between the related transactions, you can provide your users with a way to both see and leverage these relationships in a meaningful and helpful way.
+From a business perspective, different transactions in your apps will often be related to each other.
+By creating a sibling relationship between the related transactions, you can provide your users with a way to see and leverage these relationships in a meaningful and helpful way.

 This may sound too abstract, so let’s look at an example.
-Let’s say that we have one Onit app that handles contract approvals and another app that handles invoices.
-Though these are entirely separate apps with different types of data and workflows, sometimes the information in a contract will be related to information in a invoice.
-When this is the case, you may want to show this relationship to your users, right in the Onit user interface.
+Let’s say we have one Onit app that handles contract approvals and another that handles invoices.
+Though these are entirely separate apps with different types of data and workflows, sometimes the information in a contract will be related to information in an invoice.
+When this is the case, you may want to show this relationship to your users right in the Onit user interface.

-Onit offers a simple and intuitive way to accomplish this: On each app’s View Page, you can offer users a button to relate a contract to an invoice (or vice-versa).
+Onit offers a simple and intuitive way to accomplish this: On each app’s View Page, you can give users a button to relate a contract to an invoice (or vice-versa).

 After using this button to establish a relationship, every user that views either the legal matter transaction or the contract transaction will be able to see this relationship right on each transaction's View Page; when viewing the legal matter, a link to the contract will be visible, and vice-versa.
 Best of all, the relationship doesn’t have to be one-to-one -- you can relate as many contracts to as many legal matters as necessary.

-Implementing sibling relationships can be an especially robust addition to your app building tool belt as it allows your users to connect their data in meaningful and flexible ways.
-In this tutorial, we’ll explain how to set up sibling relationships similar to the example above.
+Implementing sibling relationships can be an incredibly robust addition to your app-building tool belt, allowing users to connect their data in meaningful and flexible ways.
+In this tutorial, we’ll explain how to set up sibling relationships like the above example.

 A note on sibling relationships vs parent-child relationships:

-• Sibling relationships don't create hierarchy between transactions, while parent-child relationships do.
+• Sibling relationships don't create a hierarchy between transactions; parent-child relationships do.

-• Sibling relationships are, generally speaking, a more flexible way of associating transactions; they tend to be easier to configure a workflow or permission structure around.
+• Sibling relationships are generally a more flexible way of associating transactions; they tend to be easier to configure a workflow or permission structure around.

-Whether you use a sibling relationship or a parent-child relationship is entirely dependent on your business case.
-We recommend defaulting to using sibling relationships until you find a use case that requires a one-to-one, parent-child relationship
+Whether you use a sibling or parent-child relationship depends entirely on your business case.
+We recommend that you default to sibling relationships until you find a use case requiring a one-to-one parent-child relationship.

 Check out Creating a Parent-Child Relationship for more info.